JuliaAI/MLJ.jl/doc/glossary.md

 What Julia calls a function.
 (In Julia, a "function" is a collection of methods sharing the same name but different type signatures.)

+Associated with every model is a `fit` method for computing assoicated fit-results (training), and an `update!` method for retraining with new hyperaparameters (but unchanged data).

-### operator
+### operation

 Data-manipulating operations (methods) parameterized by some fit-result.
 For learners, the `predict` or `predict_proba` methods, for transformers, the `transform` or `inverse_transform` method.
-In some contexts such an operator might be replaced by an ordinary operator (method) that does *not* depend on an fit-result, which are then then called *static* operators for clarity.
-An operator that is not static is *dynamic*.
+In some contexts such an operation might be replaced by an ordinary operation (method) that does *not* depend on an fit-result, which are then then called *static* operations for clarity.
+An operation that is not static is *dynamic*.

+## Learning Networks and Composite Models

+*Note:* Multiple trainable models may share the same model, and multiple learning nodes may share the same trainable model.

+### source node

+A mutable container for training data, for use as the mimimal node in a learning network (see below).

 ### trainable model